suraj3184-jadhav/LogisticsShippingRates/README.md

-please consider the below factors wjhile ontributing
+please consider the below factors while contributing

 code style:
 Maintain a consistent code style for readiability.

-Docmentation:
+Documentation:
 Ensure well-documented code for effective collaboration

 Testing:
 Throughly test your changes before submitting a pull request.

 Issue Tracker:
-checcl the Issue Tracker for tasks.
+check the Issue Tracker for tasks.

-Code Review;
+Code Review:
-All contributors undergo a crate process.
+All contributors undergo a code review process.

 Licensing:
-Comtributors are Livcensed.
+Contributors are Licensed.